 You might need all of your daily to-do lists on your command center.
 If that’s the case, then plan to have a spot for your things on the command center as well!
 You want to make this as functional as possible, so you do what works for you and your family.

 A Place For Everything

 Once you have gathered all the items you want for your family command center, it’s time to create the space.
 I knew that I needed a chalk board, magnetic white board, and filing system.
 I also needed a calendar, and space for pens, pencils, and paper.
 I decided to use the Build-Your-Own Daily System from Pottery Barn.
 I purchased the chalk board, white board, letter bin, and office organizer.
-I also purchased a giant calendar similar to this one from 1Canoe2.
+I also purchased a giant calendar for meal planning/events.